Pano Lefkara: British period and independence

 World War II interrupted the sale of embroidery, which never recovered.
 The shortage of work forced inhabitants to emigrate en masse and in the 1930s half of the village of Pano Lefkara was left uninhabited.

 Historically, the town had a mixed population, consisting of a majority of Greek Cypriots and a minority of Turkish Cypriots.
 The 1946 census recorded a population of 2,530 Greek Cypriots and 473 Turkish Cypriots, totalling 3,003.
 A number of residents of Pano Lefkara migrated overseas in the 1950s, such that by 1960, the total population had dropped to 2,075, with 1,714 Greek Cypriots and 361 Turkish Cypriots.
-Around 400 Turkish Cypriots fled from the village and were displaced to the nearby Kofinou during the intercommunal violence in December 1963-January 1964.
-They were displaced once again to Northern Cyprus following the Turkish invasion of Cyprus in 1974, being resettled to the village of Agios Theodoros (Çayırova).
+Around 400 Turkish Cypriots fled from the village and were displaced to nearby Kofinou during the intercommunal violence from December 1963 to January 1964.
+They were displaced once again to Northern Cyprus following the Turkish invasion of Cyprus in 1974, being resettled in the village of Agios Theodoros.
 These displaced residents hold on to the culture of Pano Lefkara, and a Pano Lefkara House where the weaving of the Pano Lefkara lace is taught functions in Agios Theodoros.

 Tourism began to develop in the 1970s, saving Pano Lefkara from economic ruin.
 With traditional architecture still intact, embroidery and artisan silverwork attracted tourists.